-Options for SEL Funding in 2022
+Options for Funding in 2023

 - NEA Foundation Student Success Grants: Two levels of funding are available for educators to grant activities for 12 months.
 Applicants must be members of the National Education Association.
 Next deadline is September 15.

 - DonorsChoose.org: Educators can receive funding through Donors Choose, and this resource has been utilized to contribute to funds for SEL solutions in classrooms and schools.